A (re-)introduction to the extensible shell

 Es is the extensible shell.

-The best (if slightly out-of-date) introductions to the shell are the original es paper presented at Usenix 1993 or the es man page, but I'll provide a shorter, incomplete introduction to the shell here, the state of the shell after three decades, and some ideas on what interesting work there is left to be done.
+The best (if slightly out-of-date) introductions to the shell are the original es paper presented at Usenix 1993 or the es man page, but I'll provide a shorter, incomplete introduction to the shell here, the state of the shell after three decades of existence, and some ideas on what interesting work there still is to be done.

 What is es?